 Highlight your responsibilities during this position, including lesson planning, classroom observations, student assessment, classroom management, and administrative duties.
 If you completed more than one teaching practicum or internship, do not copy and paste your responsibilities from one position to the next – make sure you re-word them instead.

 Including Student Teaching and Internship Experience

 For instance, did you

 work with students one-on-one or in small groups during your teaching internship?

-Take over the classroom for any periods of time as the lead teacher?
+Take over the classroom for any time as the lead teacher?